Chengdu to Jiuzhaigou

 Back at the main gate of the village.

 Diexi Haizi "Sea of Diexi" 叠西海子

 White yak, which is considered sacred.
-Tourists can get on the yak for a picture with a fee, of course.
+Tourists can get a picture on the yak for a fee, of course.

 Mounigou Scenic Area (牟尼溝風景區)

-While we were on the bus that day, our tour guide told us about the 'optional' tour and upgraded meals that we can put on our itinerary.
-We would have to pay extra for these and everybody has to agree to it.
-These are not on our original agenda for the $99 tour.
-Of course, we all went for these extras for $180pp.
+While we were on the bus that day, our tour guide told us about the 'optional' upgrade package that we can purchase on this itinerary.
+Included in the upgrade package would be a trip to the Mounigou Scenic Area, the Kung Fu Show at Emei Shan, a Sichuan Hot Pot meal and an Imperial Herbal meal.
+Everybody on the tour must agree to the add-on for it to work.
+These were items not on our original agenda for the $99 tour.
+Of course, we all went for these extras and paid $120pp for this upgrade.
 Our next stop, Mounigour Scenic area was one of those add-ons.

-First smaller waterfall we saw as we entered the area.
+First a smaller waterfall as we entered the area.

 Then the larger fall at the end of the trail.
 I believe this is called the Zhaga Waterfall.